bparanj/crystal/programming/rails/project-organization.md

 9. **Initializers**: Directory for initializing scripts, which are run when the application starts.

-10. **Locale Files**: Support for internationalization is provided, including default locale files.
+10. **Locale Files**: Support for internationalization is provided,  default locale files.

 11. **Middleware Stack**: Rails comes with a default set of middleware for session management, request responses, and other essential web application functions.